 Income tax is a mandatory tax in India that is paid to the Government of the nation.
 It is levied on your income and can differ based on the ITR tax slab you fall into.
 There are two tax regimes in India.
 You can select the old regime or the income tax new regime, based on your preference.

 No income tax needs to be paid if your taxable income is below Rs 5 lakh in both the regimes, and yet there is a tax of 5% on income above Rs 2.5 lakh.
 This may seem like a conflicting statement.
 The truth is, if your income exceeds Rs 2.5 lakh, you do need to pay income tax.
 However, if it doesn’t exceed Rs 5 lakh, this tax liability is cancelled out by a tax rebate.

 In other words, if your net taxable income does not exceed Rs.
 5 lakh, you are eligible for a tax rebate up to Rs 12,500 under section 87A.
 Therefore, the tax liability in such a situation will be nil.

 Taxable income below Rs 5 lakh, tax regimes, and ITR

 Irrespective of whether your income is a little below Rs 5 lakh or above, you can use various tax benefits to ensure that you become eligible for the rebate under Section 87A.

 From FY 2020-21, all taxpayers, including salaried individuals, can select between two income tax regimes.
 The old/existing regime allows you to avail of various tax benefits such as exemptions and deductions.
-The new income tax regime offers reduced tax rates across the income slabs but you are not eligible for most tax deductions.
+The new budget tax slab regime offers reduced tax rates across the income slabs but you are not eligible for most tax deductions.